Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

 \subsection{Discussion}

-As mentioned above, there is a variety of branching models satisfying (H1), such as, the (continuous-time) Galton-Watson processes, multitype branching processes, (multitype) CSBP, as well as other examples given in \cite{HK,PY,Y25}.
+As mentioned above, there is a variety of branching models satisfying (H1).
 Consequently, under the moment and regularity assumptions on the branching mechanisms, our main theorems apply to these models.

 We remark here that the fourth-moment condition (H2) can be partially relaxed for BMPs.
-Specifically, in the BMP setting, condition (H2) may be weakened to a second moment condition of the form $\sup_{x\in E} \mathcal{E}_{x}\big[N^{2}\big]< +\infty$, as demonstrated in \cite{HRS2025} through an auxiliary decomposition technique.
+Specifically, in the BMP setting, condition (H2) may be weakened to a second moment condition of the form $\sup_{x\in E} \mathcal{E}_{x}\big[N^{2}\big]< +\infty$, as demonstrated in \cite{HRS2025} through an auxiliary truncation procedure.
 However, this approach fails for superprocesses due to the absence of a discrete particle representation.
 To unify the treatment of both cases, we retain the stronger assumption (H2) throughout this paper.

-Let us end this section with a short discussion on how our results relate to the existing literature.
-Regarding Theorem \ref{them1}, we obtain the following direct consequence: If $g$ is a real-valued eigenfunction corresponding to a real eigenvalue $\lambda$, then the following hold $\pp_{\delta_{x}}$-a.s. for every $x\in E$. \begin{description} \item[(a)] If $\lambda<\lambda_{1}/2$, then